 Responsible Employees Who Are Mandatory Reporters Under Title IX

 A responsible employee is a Vanderbilt employee who has a duty to report all alleged violations of this policy because the employee has the authority to address sexual misconduct or because a member of the University community could reasonably believe that the employee has such authority.
 Responsible employees are mandatory reporters; they are not confidential resources.
 Generally, with the exception of the confidential resources discussed above, a University employee to whom a community member reports an incident of sexual misconduct is a mandatory reporter.
 This includes faculty members, teaching assistants, and most staff.
-A non-exhaustive list of mandatory reporters is contained in the Appendix at the end of this policy.
+A non-exhaustive list of mandatory reporters is contained in the Appendix at the end of the Sexual Misconduct and Intimate Partner Violence policy.

 Mandatory reporters are required to report possible violations of this policy to the Title IX Coordinator or the Title IX Office staff.
 Mandatory reporters must report names, if known, and all relevant details about the alleged sexual misconduct, so that the University can take steps to address the matter promptly and resolve it fairly.
 Conversations with mandatory reporters are otherwise kept private to the extent possible and are only disclosed to those with a need or right to know.